-After three years of back and forth between the state, tribal casinos, and other stakeholders, Connecticut lawmakers appear ready to move forward with a package of bills that would see online sports betting come to fruition in 2021.
+After three years of back and forth between the state, tribal casinos, and other stakeholders, Connecticut lawmakers are moving forward with a package of bills that would see online sports betting come to fruition in 2021.

 In the meantime, sports bettors in Connecticut don’t have to travel too far to place a bet.
 No matter where you live in Connecticut, you’re already a stone’s throw away from several states with legal sports betting.
-It’s just a two-hour drive from New Haven to Jersey City, NJ, or from Hartford to Lincoln, RI, for example.
+It’s just a two-hour drive from New Haven to Jersey City, New Jersey, or from Hartford to Lincoln, Rhode Island, for example.

 Sports Betting Dime is keeping a close eye on Connecticut.
 Sign up for our email list for all the latest updates and early access to exclusive promos.